tanersener/mobile-ffmpeg/doc/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+#### nettle

+nettle is licensed under the LGPL v3.0.
+Source code, under nettle folder, is not modified and includes all files from original v3.4 release.

 #### opencore-amr